 At the entry to the caves at Cavern House, view the informative displays and learn about this geological wonder before you join your guide underground.
 On the tour of the caves, our friendly guides will point out the highlights and share their knowledge of the caves and its history.

-- Some bending is required at caves entrance and steps are involved
+Note: Some bending is required at the cave entrance and steps are involved.

 For many years, these caves were lost in legend.
 Their presence was hinted at only by the ancient Maori names for the area – Te Ana-au – which means ‘caves with a current of swirling water’.